deikairru/noodierru/README.md

 ## <a name="introduction">🤖 Introduction</a>

 By developing this project, i gained hands-on experience in crafting immersive web experiences, mastering scroll animation, and implementing engaging animations.
-The combination of creativity and technical skills showcased in this project serves as an excellent learning opportunity for me as developers seeking to enhance their portfolio and captivate users with cutting-edge web design.
+The combination of creativity and technical skills showcased in this project serves as an excellent learning opportunity for me as developer seeking to enhance my portfolio and captivate users with cutting-edge web design.

-If you're getting started and need assistance or face any bugs, please contacted me.
+If you're cloned this project and need assistance or face any bugs, please contacted me.

 ## <a name="preview">🖼️ Preview Page</a>